What is Cyber Security?

 - Cyber Risk Assessment – annual review and risk assessment by the cyber security officer

 How do I use a Cyber Security Policy?

 - Complete our Cyber Security Policy template for your business, including all of the rules you want to set

 - Conduct a regular audit of cyber security in your business

 - Provide the Cyber Security Policy to all employees and require them to sign off on it

 - Complete regular training and send reminders to all staff about their obligations

 - Check your insurance policy to make sure it covers cyber crime.

-The Australian government has a website called Stay Smart Online which has some great tips on cyber security too.
+The Australian government has a website called Stay Smart Online, which has some great cyber security tips.

 How often should we update our Cyber Security Policy?